qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 A seed for the random number generator can be provided, making it possible to get identical random number sequences for different runs of the algorithm.

-The attributes of the line feature on which a point was generated is included by default, but it is possible to opt-out (uncheck :guilabel:`Include line attributes`).
+The attributes of the line feature on which a point was generated can be included (:guilabel:`Include line attributes`).

-The *Number of points for each feature*, *Minimum distance between points* and *Maximum number of search attempts (for Min. dist. > 0)* parameters can be data-defined.
+If you want approximately the same point density for all the line features, you can data-define the number of points using the length of the line feature geometry.

-That means that if you, for instance, want approximately the same point density for each line feature, you can data-define the number of points using the length of the line feature geometry.
+.. seealso:: :ref:`qgisrandompointsalongline`

 Parameters
 ..........